ftnt-cse/solution-pack-chatops/docs/solution-pack-guide.md

     ![Open Workspace](media/openWorkspace.png)

-- Type command in comment field
+- Type command in the comment field

     ![Workspace Command](media/workspaceCommand.png)

-- The playbooks associated with command will execute in background and provides the respective command output
+- The playbooks associated with command will execute in the background and provides the respective command output

     ![Command Output](media/commandOutput.png)